-$$[x-0 \rightarrow [y-0 \rightarrow z]]$$
+$$\left[\begin{array}{c} x - 0 \rightarrow \left[\begin{array}{c} y - 0 \rightarrow z \end{array}\right] \right]$$

 It can be seen here that the bracket which covers x, y and z is not created by a single link but is the result of combining the two links.
-In fact, the link $x \stackrel{0}{\to} y$ does not, in itself, determine any single bracket.
+In fact, the link $x \xrightarrow{0} y$ does not, in itself, determine any single bracket.
 At the same time, each common cover link may depend on several brackets.

 Parsing with common cover links (chapter 3) is a greedy process and links are added one by one and (roughly) from left to right.
-In the above example, when the parser first adds the link $x \stackrel{0}{\to} y$, it makes a decision which is only part of what will eventually become the decision to create a bracket covering x, y and z.
+In the above example, when the parser first adds the link $x \xrightarrow{0} y$, it makes a decision which is only part of what will eventually become the decision to create a bracket covering x, y and z.
 The way a common cover link parser constructs this bracket is very different from the way this is done in phrase based parsing.
 While a phrase based parser must first create a bracket covering y and z (if it is bottom-up) or hypothesize such a bracket (if it is top-down), the common cover link parser first determines that the bracket covering x must also cover y and only afterwards determines the structure of the subtree y is part of.
 In this way, the incremental (left to right) common cover link parser splits the parsing problem into different steps than phrase based parsers (including incremental parsers such as shift-reduce parsers).